-Interest income increased by \$1.9 million or 100% in 2022 compared to 2021.
+Interest income increased \$2.3 million, or 100%, during three months ended September 30, 2022 compared to the same period in 2021.
 Interest income is generated from Company's investment of the funds resulted from the business combination deal in the money market, corporate bonds and miscellaneous other forms of investments.